Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators

 \section{Abstract}

-In this work, we study the identifiability of network topologies for networked nonlinear systems when partial measurements of the nodes are taken.
-We explore scenarios where different candidate topologies can yield similar measurements, thus limiting identifiability.
-To do so, we apply the contraction theory framework to facilitate comparisons between candidate topologies.
+In this work, we study the identifiability of network structures (i.e., topologies) for networked nonlinear systems when partial measurements of the nodal dynamics are taken.
+We explore scenarios where different candidate structures can yield similar measurements, thus limiting identifiability.
+To do so, we apply the contraction theory framework to facilitate comparisons between different networks.
 We show that semicontraction in the observable space is a sufficient condition for two systems to become indistinguishable from one another based on partial measurements.
-We apply this framework to study networks of Kuramoto oscillators, and discuss scenarios in which different topologies (both connected and disconnected) become indistinguishable.
+We apply this framework to study networks of Kuramoto oscillators, and discuss scenarios in which different network structures (both connected and disconnected) become indistinguishable.